Build a Personal Website with Astro, Cloudflare Pages, D1, and Front Matter CMS

 • You can use the Data functionality for Astro's data collections, not to mention the Contents for Astro's content collections

-• Contents like blog and news are treated as "contents" while data like translations, site metadata, and blog categories & tags as "data"
+• Contents like blog and news are treated as "content" while data like translations, site metadata, and blog categories & tags as "data"

 Outro